 After leaving Cambridge he did a 3-year course in Psychotherapy.
 Read more here.

 Jimmy has said in podcasts that he drifted along, doing what other people expected him to do by first going to the best College that he could and then taking a proper job at Shell (Oil), for a couple of years.
-This is something that he has talked about a lot in various interviews: how he didn’t really make a big decision until his mid-20s.
+This is something that he has talked about a lot in various interviews: how he didn’t really make a big life decision until his mid-20s.

 At Shell he worked in the marketing department but has joked that it was a ridiculously easy job as the public were doing his job for him, just by filling their cars up with petrol.

 At times articles have stated that he suffered from depression, around this time, but he has often tried to clarify this by saying that sadness and depression (a clinical thing) are not the same thing.
 He was sad and couldn’t foresee himself ever wanting to have “his manager’s job”.
+This was his “quarter life crisis”, trying to decide what to do with his life.

 During his brief stint at Shell he did a course on NLP (Neuro-linguistic programming therapy) and also tried CBT (Cognitive Behavioural Therapy).
-He’d been on a trip to Israel and lost his faith when he realised it was basically “Disneyland” (everything there was too new to be authentic).
+He’d been on a trip to Israel and lost his faith when he realised it was basically “Disneyland” (everything there was too new to be historically authentic).
 Contributing to this huge turn around (he’d actually considered becoming a Catholic Priest) was reading books by Christopher Hitchens and Richard Dawkins.

 In his podcast chat with Jordan B Peterson he talks about how his getting into NLP was like swapping one belief system for another.
 What these courses (and other research) have taught him was how to understand himself better by learning how the human mind functions.